Non-Hodgkin Lymphoma (NHL)

 How Does NHL Develop?

-NHL usually starts with an abnormal change in a white cell in a lymph node or lymphoid tissue called a lymphocyte.
+A cell undergoes a change (mutation) in a lymph node or in some other lymphatic structure.
 It can start in one of three major types of lymphocytes:

 - B lymphocytes (B cells), which produce antibodies to help combat infections